mahescho/Reports/Get-RejectionReport/README.md

 ```
 Optional.
 Specifies the Sender of the email.
 Default value is "NoSpamProxy Report Sender <nospamproxy@example.com>".
 ```
+###Task Scheduler
+To run this by task scheduler the user used to run this scrtip has to be member of the local NoSpamProxy groups.

 ###Example
 `.\Get-RejectionReport.ps1 -SMTPHost mail.example.com -ReportRecipient admin@example.com`